hanselch/hanselch/README.md

-Hello 👋, I am an aspiring programmer and cyber security analyst, currently studying said professions at CNM.
+Hello 👋, I am an aspiring programmer, web designer and cyber security analyst, currently studying said professions at CNM.
 As of now, me and a friend are practicing our coding and collaborative skills to better understand ourselves and other job-related stuff!

 Check out my old git profile, I have more projects WAY back using Github... https://github.com/tardiobscurus